 |Ownership||Protected since 2003 by Save Mount Diablo and transferred to the East Bay Regional Park District.|

 In 2003, Save Mount Diablo partnered with the Galvin family to preserve 62 acres of the Joseph Galvin Ranch on Morgan Territory Road.
 The Joseph Galvin Ranch includes a heavily wooded canyon draining west between two ridgelines to a long stretch of Marsh Creek below.

-One ridgeline is chaparral covered, with a fire road threading its way up through fragrant brush.
-The other ridge includes oak woodland with rock outcrops cresting to grassland and expansive views of Windy Point and the mountain.
+One ridgeline is covered in chaparral, with a fire road threading its way up through fragrant brush.
+The other ridge includes oak woodland with rock outcrops cresting to grassland and expansive views of Windy Point and Mount Diablo.
 The spectacular property rises east to a square mile recently protected with a conservation easement.

-Galvin is habitat for a variety of wildlife including the rare Mount Diablo sunflower, Mount Diablo globe lily, and the threatened California red-legged frog.
-It almost certainly serves as habitat for the threatened Alameda whipsnake.
+The property is habitat for a variety of wildlife including the rare Mount Diablo sunflower (Helianthella castanea), Mount Diablo globe lily (Calochortus pulchellus), and the threatened California red-legged frog (Rana draytonii).
+It almost certainly serves as habitat for the threatened Alameda whipsnake (Masticophis lateralis).

 Save Mount Diablo’s properties are closed to the public except by guided tour.